 A. Any child living in Hillsborough, Millstone, Flagtown, Belle Mead, Neshanic, Neshanic Station or Montgomery Twp is eligible.
 Children must be between the ages of 5 and 14 (as of July 31st).
 In general, a passing grade point average of a minimum of 70% is required.
 The various age and weight ranges are listed under the "Registration” tab of this site.

 Does my child have to try out to become a Duke?

-A. No. The Dukes don’t hold tryouts for any of their football teams or cheer squads.
+A. No. The Dukes do not hold tryouts for any of their football or cheer teams.

 When do we play our games?

 A. The Conference will typically schedule 8 football games for the Dukes.
 The first game tends to be the last Sunday in August.
 Our regular season is typically concluded by Halloween.
 All regular-season games are played on Sundays.
 The starting times of the games for each level are listed on this site, under the "Football Info” tab.